 The return format

-Usually the return format for a request is specified in the header of the request, with the key-value pair:
+Usually the return format for a request is specified in the header of the request, with the key-value pair.

 Accept: application/json

 Some APIs choose instead to use a file extension appended to the URL of the request, to recognize the desired format for the response.
 In this case there is no requirement for the return format specified in the header.
-This is the case for the FitBit API, as we will see further on.
-Taking examples from above, this is how it would look:
+This is the case for the Fitbit API, as we will see further on.
+Taking examples from above, following is how it would look:

 GET https://api.genericapi.com/v1/item/color/green/size/large.json